Spousal Right of Election

 The Spousal Right of Election

 If your spouse recently died and it appears that you have been left out of the will, we can assist and maximize your inheritance.
-However, New York has a strict and specific time when to file your claim for your spousal right of election—if it’s not filed in a timely manner, you may be considered to have waived your rights.
+However, New York has a strict and specific timeline for filing your claim for your spousal right of election—if it’s not filed in a timely manner, you may be considered to have waived your rights.
 If you do not file in time and cannot extend your time to file, you may forfeit your claim and you may never recover your share of the estate matter.

-Unfortunately, ignorance is no excuse to not filing timely and you will be barred forever if you do not timely and correctly file.
+Unfortunately, ignorance is no excuse for failing to file within the deadline, and you will be barred forever if you do not timely and correctly file.

 At the Law Office of Bonnie Lawston, we handle all litigation relating to the spousal right of election.
 For more than 20 years, we have effectively protected the rights of people in Suffolk County and Nassau County on Long Island.
 We’ll work with you throughout the estate litigation process, using our skill, knowledge, experience and resources to protect your rights.